Saarde, Pärnu County

 Saarde is a village in Saarde Parish, Pärnu County in southwestern Estonia.
 It is located just south of the town of Kilingi-Nõmme, the administrative centre of the municipality.
-As of 2011 Census, the settlement's population was 318.
+As of the 2011 census, the settlement's population was 318.

-Saarde is the location of St. Cathrine's church, built 1858-1859 on the site of previous church from 1684.
+Saarde is the location of St. Cathrine's Church, built from 1858 to 1859 on the site of a previous church from 1684.